Fatlip

-Derrick Lemel Stewart (born March 26, 1969), known professionally as Fatlip, is a Los Angeles–born hip hop musician.
+Derrick Lemel Stewart (born March 26, 1969), known professionally as Fatlip, is an American rapper.
 He started his career in the hip hop group The Pharcyde.

 Career

 The Pharcyde

 As a member of The Pharcyde, Fatlip contributed to the critically acclaimed Bizarre Ride II the Pharcyde as well as the follow-up release Labcabincalifornia.
 After the release of the Labcabincalifornia album, Fatlip was kicked out of the group, in part for leaving the supporting tour for their second album in favor of working on his own solo efforts.

 Solo career

 In 2005, Fatlip released his solo debut, The Loneliest Punk.
 It stood as his only solo album until the release of Torpor 17 years later.
 The album includes his single from 2000, "What's Up Fatlip?" (which was included in the soundtrack for Tony Hawk's American Wasteland and the Youth In Revolt soundtrack).
 The music video for "What's Up Fatlip?" was directed by Spike Jonze.
 During the filming process, Jonze compiled interviews with Fatlip and put them together in a documentary also titled "What's Up, Fatlip?".

 Fatlip appeared on MTV's Jackass sliding down an escalator rail, and this was edited into his video for "Worst Case Scenario".